New York State - Alzheimer’s Disease

 - In 2018, they provided 1.2 billion hours of care, valued at $14.6 billion.

 - 1 in 9 people aged 45 and older experience Subjective Cognitive Decline, of those, less than half have spoken to their physician about it.

 To review the Alzheimer's Association New York State information sheet, click here.
-For the complete report on the latest facts and figures on Alzheimer's disease in the United States, please click here.
+For the complete report on the latest facts and figures on Alzheimer's disease in the United States, click here.
 To access information on NYS Department of Health Alzheimer's disease program initiatives, click here.